TheMegamind/sync-holes/README.md

 - **curl** – for API requests
 - **Bash 4 (or later)** – to properly handle arrays

-The installer script will check for the dependencies and give the user to install or updates them if needed.
+The installer script will check for the required dependencies and prompt the user to install or update them as needed.

 ---